 A must in my book!
-We train all of our puppies to use this headcollar system from an early age.
+We train all of our puppies to use this headcollar system from approximately five weeks of age.
 Because of the Gentle Leader Headcollar, I can easily walk 5 or 6 RRs at once without the concern of being dragged down the street after a squirrel or bunny!

 Don't get me wrong, RRs really are a quiet breed, but for those times when we need to ensure they are quite (dog-sensitive company, hotels, etc.) we love this product.
 After 1 or 2 uses, our dogs no longer need the collar to actually be filled or even have a battery in, just wearing the collar encourages them to refrain from barking.
 We don't use this often, but when we need it, it has been a reliable anti-bark tool.